dfsw/Just-Natural-Expansion/README.md

 ## Changelog

+### Version 0.0.7
+* Price updates for improved cookies to be more balanced and fair.

 ### Version 0.0.6
 * Just more work on building a robust saving/loading system.
 Clearly my last version was a bit optimistic about being bullet proof.